MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-criteria-filters.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: delimit, FlowFilter, totals, limit, advanced ms.date: 06/25/2019
+ms.search.keywords: delimit, FlowFilter, totals, limit, advanced ms.date: 06/26/2019
 ms.author: sgroespe

 ---
 # Sorting, Searching, and Filtering
-There are a few things that you can do that will help you scan, find, and limit records on a list or in a report.
+There are a few things that you can do that will help you scan, find, and limit records on a list or in a report or XMLport.
 These include sorting, searching, and filtering.
 You can apply some or all of these simultaneously to quickly find or analyze your data.

-For reports, you can set filters as on lists to delimit which data to include in the report, but you cannot sort and search.
+For reports and XMLports, you can set filters as on lists to delimit which data to include in the report or XMLport, but you cannot sort and search.

 > [!TIP]
 > When viewing your data as tiles, you can search and use basic filtering.
 To use the full set of powerful features for sorting, searching, and filtering, choose the ![Show as list](media/ui_show_as_list_icon.png "Show as list arrow left") icon to view the records as a list.